Run OpenCode Offline: Ollama Setup, Context Windows & Custom Models

 01

 Start with this video's job: This walkthrough shows how to run OpenCode fully offline by pairing it with Ollama and the Qwen 3.6 local model, covering install via Homebrew or npm, tuning Ollama's context window for load speed versus capacity, saving custom models with a pinned context size, and registering the model in OpenCode's JSON config so it appears automatically.
-Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Do you want to use an open source model on your local machine to work with open code where you can actually reliably code and actually perform tasks?
 And are you also looking for a few tips that...”

 02